JoeProAI/Followlytics/MARKETING_COPY.md

 **Try it now:**
 1. Go to dashboard: [link]
-2. Enter any Twitter username
+2. Enter any X username
 3. Get results in 30 seconds

 **Popular first searches:**